BushenRaaj/Task-1--data-cleaning-of-Medical-Appointment-No-Shows/README.md

 - [Medical Appointment No Shows- cleaned.csv](Medical%20Appointment%20No%20Shows-%20cleaned.csv) → Cleaned dataset
 - [Task-1-Data-Cleaning-of-Medical-Appointment-No-Shows.ipynb](Task-1-Data-Cleaning-of-Medical-Appointment-No-Shows.ipynb) → Jupyter Notebook (full workflow)
 - [README.md](README.md) → Documentation

+---

+## ❓ Interview Questions Related to This Task

+### 1. What are missing values and how do you handle them?
+Missing values are gaps in data.
+They can be handled by:
+- Removing rows/columns with too many missing values.
+- Imputing using mean/median/mode or domain knowledge.

+---

+### 2. How do you treat duplicate records?
+- Identify with `df.duplicated().sum()`.
+- Remove exact duplicates using `df.drop_duplicates()`.
+- Investigate duplicates in IDs before dropping.

+---

+### 3. Difference between `dropna()` and `fillna()` in Pandas?
+- `dropna()` → Removes rows/columns with missing values.
+- `fillna()` → Replaces missing values with specified values (mean, median, etc.).
+👉 Example: Used `fillna()` to replace invalid ages with median.

+---

+### 4. What is outlier treatment and why is it important?
+- Outliers = values far outside normal range.
+- Treatment = remove, cap, or transform.
+- Important because outliers distort averages and ML models.
+👉 Example: Age = `-1` or `>115` considered invalid → corrected.

+---

+### 5. Explain the process of standardizing data.
+- Standardization = rescaling data to mean 0 and std 1 (z-scores).
+- Needed when features are on different scales.
+- Different from normalization ([0,1] scaling).

+---

+### 6. How do you handle inconsistent data formats (e.g., date/time)?
+- Use parsing functions like `pd.to_datetime()`.
+- Standardize all columns to same format.
+👉 Example: Converted `ScheduledDay` and `AppointmentDay` into proper datetime objects to calculate `wait_days`.

+---

+### 7. What are common data cleaning challenges?
+- Missing values
+- Duplicates
+- Outliers
+- Inconsistent formats (dates, categorical labels)
+- Typographical errors
+- Large dataset performance issues

+---

+### 8. How can you check data quality?
+Check for:
+- Completeness (missing values)
+- Uniqueness (duplicates)
+- Validity (do values make sense?)
+- Consistency (formats are uniform)
+- Accuracy (if source data is available)